Virtual 24th Arkansas Cancer Summit with the 20th Clearing the Air in Communities of Color Conference

 ACC Cancer Healthcare Provider of the Year

 The Arkansas Cancer Coalition recognizes that it takes an immeasurable amount of strength, compassion, perseverance, and dedication to treat and care for cancer patients.
-Over the past two years, the COVID-19 pandemic has rocked the entire world, but those who have felt its impact the greatest are our healthcare providers.
+Over the recent years, the COVID-19 pandemic has rocked the entire world, but those who have felt its impact the greatest are our healthcare providers.
 It is our privilege to honor amazing healthcare providers in the field of oncology here in Arkansas who have sacrificed so much and risked the health of themselves and their families to ensure that cancer patients in Arkansas are taken care of.

 Awardees